adamgoossens/dontpanic/openshift/disconnected-operator-hub.md

 1. Stand up an Internet-connected Docker v2 registry as a target for OperatorHub image mirroring.
 2. Create the OperatorHub bundle, mirroring it into the Docker v2 registry.
 3. Mirror all of the OperatorHub images into the Docker v2 registry.
+4. Save a copy of `docker.io/_/registry:2` to disk`
-4. Transfer the data directory of the registry across the air-gap.
-Also include the ImageContentSourcePolicy and mappings.txt file.
+5. Transfer the data directory of the registry across the air-gap.
+Also include the ImageContentSourcePolicy, the mappings.txt file, and your `registry:2` image.
-5. On the air-gapped host, stand up a new Docker v2 registry and mount the transferred data directory.
+6. On the air-gapped host, stand up a new Docker v2 registry and mount the transferred data directory.
-6. Using mappings.txt, create a new source-to-destination mapping file with the source as the air-gapped host, and the destination as the final corporate registry.
+7. Using mappings.txt, create a new source-to-destination mapping file with the source as the air-gapped host, and the destination as the final corporate registry.
-7. Use `oc image mirror` or `skopeo copy --all` to perform the copy.
+8. Use `oc image mirror` or `skopeo copy --all` to perform the copy.

 ## Step 1: stand up the Docker v2 registry.